Brno-Chrlice

 Etymology

-The local name Chrlici was derived from the personal name Chrla (the basis of which is either the verb chrliti - "to throw" or the adjective chrlý - "quick") and meant "Chrla's people".
+The name Chrlice was derived from the personal name Chrla (the basis of which is either the verb chrliti – 'to throw' or the adjective chrlý – 'quick') and meant "Chrla's people".
 The German name (Kirlitz in the oldest documents) originated from Czech.

 History

-The oldest written mention of Chrlice dates from 1320.
-They were already in the possession of the Archdiocese of Olomouc at that time, but the village was divided into fiefs, the holders of which changed during the following centuries.
-At the end of the 16th century, Chrlice became the center of the episcopal estate.
-In 1787, the village of Růžový, which was an independent municipality between 1875 and 1949, was founded on the site of a parceled yard, in close proximity to Chrlice.
+The first written mention of Chrlice dates from 1320.
+It was already in the possession of the Archdiocese of Olomouc at that time, but the village was divided into fiefs, the holders of which changed during the following centuries.
+At the end of the 16th century, Chrlice became the centre of the episcopal estate.
+In 1787, the village of Růžový, which was an independent municipality between 1875 and 1949, was founded on the site of a parceled yard, close to Chrlice.

-Chrlice (and Růžová) were then annexed into Brno on November 26, 1971.
-Until December 31, 1975, they were an independent district of Brno with their own local national committee.
-The district was first called Brno XIV-Chrlice, from May 1, 1972, only Brno-Chrlice.
-From January 1, 1976, to November 23, 1990, Chrlice was part of the Brno IV district.
-Since November 23, 1990, the current city district of Brno-Chrlice was established.
+Chrlice (and Růžová) were annexed into Brno on 26 November 1971.
+Until 31 December 1975, they were an independent district of Brno with their own local national committee.
+The district was first called Brno XIV-Chrlice, and from 1 May 1972, only Brno-Chrlice.
+From 1 January 1976 to 23 November 1990, Chrlice was part of the Brno IV district.
+Since 23 November 1990, the current city district of Brno-Chrlice was established.

 Demographics